Author: Nur-Ain Nadir. MD. Kaiser Permanente Central Valley, Kaiser Permanente School of Medicine.

 Pearls and Pitfalls

-Abdominal trauma patients present with deceptively unimpressive physical exams
+Abdominal trauma patients can present with deceptively unimpressive physical exams yet have significant injuries

 Isenhour, J.L. & J. Marx.
 (2007).
 Advances in abdominal trauma.
 Emergency Medicine Clinics of North America 25, 713.

 Kman N, Knepel S, Hays HL.
 “The approach to penetrating abdominal trauma”.
 Trauma Reports 2012;13 (4): 1-12.